Mosaic Ranks #97 on the 2024 Deloitte Technology Fast 500™!

 Greater Flexibility

-A strategic budget opens up for more flexibility with SaaS spending, since you can run different “what if” scenarios before solidifying any financial decisions.
+A strategic budget opens up for more flexibility with spending, since you can run different “what if” scenarios before solidifying any financial decisions.
 This gives you space to explore alternative options and resource allocations to figure out what works best for your unique business needs.
 If you need to adjust your spending based on unforeseen events or changes in the marketplace, strategic budgeting lets you do so without impacting the overall budget.
 As with rolling budgets, strategic budgets keep current financial statements in mind to ensure any expansions in budget grow in line with revenue.

 Stronger Cross-Departmental Collaboration